-Students are required to sit for the Level 1 examination following completion of coursework in Year Two and prior to beginning coursework for Year Three.
+Students are required to sit for the Level 1 examination following completion of coursework in Year Two and prior to beginning the Introduction to Clinical Rotations course in Year Three.
 This cognitive, computer-based examination addresses learning objectives covered in the first two years of the curriculum.

-Level 2 is delivered in two parts and includes a cognitive, computer-based examination (Level 2-CE) and a clinical skills examination utilizing standardized patients (Level 2-PE).
-These examinations are designed to assess a competence in the clinical practice of medicine.
+Level 2 is delivered in two parts and includes a cognitive, computer-based examination (Level 2-CE) This examination is designed to assess a competence in the clinical practice of medicine.
 Students are eligible to sit for these examinations after receiving a passing score for Level 1.

-Computer-based examinations are administered off-campus at Prometric testing centers around the United States.
-The clinical skills examination is only offered at special testing centers in Pennsylvania and Illinois.
+Computer-based examinations are administered off-campus at testing centers around the United States.
 Students are responsible for the timely scheduling of these examinations and will receive instructions from the Office of Clinical Education and/or the Registrar as they become eligible.

-COMLEX-USA[®] also provides a Level 3 examination that students may take following graduation.
-Successfully completing all three levels of the COMLEX-USA[®] series satisfies one element for licensure in all fifty states.
+COMLEX-USA® also provides a Level 3 examination that students may take following graduation.
+Successfully completing all three levels of the COMLEX-USA® series satisfies one element for licensure in all fifty states.